 VISIT FLORIDA is the Official Tourism Marketing Corporation for the State of Florida. www.VISITFLORIDA.com is the official website of VISIT FLORIDA.

 We collect and use information about you in several ways.
-We receive information directly from you when you send us email, share a photo, complete a form on our Site (such as a survey or a request for a guide or a sweepstakes entry) or at a kiosk, sign up to receive email from us, or call us with questions.
-We receive your Facebook profile when you use the “My Florida Favorites” feature of our Site.
-We collect information electronically when you browse our Site.
+We may receive information directly from you when you send us email, share a photo, complete a form on our Site (such as a survey or a request for a guide or a sweepstakes entry), sign up to receive email from us, or call us with questions.
+We may receive your social media profile when you share articles on our Site using your social account.
+We also collect information electronically when you browse our Site.
 We do not store it longer than necessary.

 The type of information we collect from you depends on how you interact with us.
 You can use our Site without providing us with any information other than anonymous information we collect automatically.

 We obtain information that identifies you personally directly from you.
 We ask for your contact information (name, street address, email address, and phone numbers) when you request a guide, sign up for electronic newsletters, answer a survey, enter a sweepstakes or other game or contest, participate in other promotional activities, or share your photos with us.
 We may also ask for information that helps us understand more about your interest in Florida tourism, such as demographic information like household information and age group, and information about your travel interests.
 By law we must ask prize winners for their social security numbers so that we can report their winnings to the IRS.
-When you create a My Florida Favorites collection, you can use your Facebook account (which will identify you personally) or allow us to use a cookie to connect your collection anonymously to your device.
 When you share a photo with us, we may obtain your credit line (an acknowledgement of who shot the photo), caption and date and place the photo was taken.

 We use the information that you voluntarily provide to reply to your requests, to update and improve the content on our Site or in our electronic newsletters, and to assist with marketing research.
 We use photos you share with us to promote Florida vacations.

-1. Information about your visit Our Site servers automatically record your visits to our Site.
+1. Information about your visit.
+Our Site servers automatically record your visits to our Site.
 Like all other website servers, ours compiles a log that records the date, time, browser (i.e., Firefox), device type (i.e., iPhone), operating system (i.e. Android) and originating IP address of each Site page request.
-Your IP address is not personally-identifiable information.

-A. Personal Information We share the information that you voluntary provide with our Florida tourism partners and also with business partners that fulfill your requests for information, such as companies that mail our print brochures.
+1. Personal Information.
+We may share the information that you voluntary provide with our Florida tourism partners and also with business partners that fulfill your requests for information, such as companies that mail our print brochures.

 We share your email address with trusted business partners who provide Florida tourism services and have also agreed to use your information only to promote their own products and services.